-First of all the buyer needs to gather all information about the company that it wants to purchase.
-It includes doing market analysis of the target company, it’s buyers, sellers, competitors, suppliers, substitutes, products and services, customers, the scope of business, market capitalization, etc. The buyer also needs to know about the number of buyers who wants to purchase the target company.
+First of all, the buyer needs to gather all information about the company that it wants to purchase.
+It includes doing a market analysis of the target company, its buyers, sellers, competitors, suppliers, substitutes, products and services, customers, the scope of business, market capitalization, etc. The buyer also needs to know about the number of buyers who want to purchase the target company.
 Based on such information, the buyer can make an accurate decision about the purchase.

 Once both the parties agree on a price, the transaction moves forward.
 Also, there are various formalities and paperwork included in this phase primarily guided by the rules and regulations of the country where it took place.

 This is the last phase of this process.
 Once the transaction is done, the buyer officially becomes the owner of the company’s management.
-They can implement all the changes which they think that are required in the company.
-They can now nominate their representatives as the board of directors of the company.
+They can implement all the changes which they think are required in the company.
+They can now nominate their representatives for the company’s board of directors.

 Advantages of MBI

 - The buyers, in many cases, get undervalued companies in MBI.
 The value of which can be unlocked and sold at much higher prices later.

 - If the current owners of a company cannot manage the company, MBI is a win-win situation for both buyers and sellers.

 - The new management team might have better knowledge, contacts, experience, etc. It might actually help the company grow and maximize the shareholder’s wealth.